 Malone Given Parsons Ltd. ("MGP") has been retained to prepare an updated planning overview and opinion report regarding the Revised Applications and to describe how the Revised Applications conform to and are consistent with all provincial, Region of Halton, and Town of Oakville policies.
-This report is intended to be an update to the original Planning Justification Report dated August 2016 filed with the Original Applications and the Planning Opinion Report dated April 11, 2022 filed with the 2022 Resubmission.
+This report is intended to be an update to the original Planning Justification Report dated August 2016 filed with the Original Applications, the Planning Opinion Report dated April 11, 2022 filed with the 2022 Resubmission, and the Planning Opinion Report dated June 12, 2023.